Frequently Asked Questions

 Visit our Contact Page if you have any questions that have not been answered!

-The project envisions a reimagining of our streets as public spaces and prioritizes moving people over cars in the design of the street.
-Bus riders, cyclists, and emergency vehicles will all benefit from increased speeds, ease of travel, and reliability of sustainable connections to key destinations and regional transit connections.
+MOVE Culver City is a city-led effort that envisions a reimagining of our streets as public spaces and prioritizes moving people more efficiently and safely in the design of the street.
+The effort involves the creation of physically separated bus and bike lanes on three corridors around the city by converting a single vehicle travel lane in each direction to a mobility lane.
+One lane of car access will remain in both directions.
+The project’s goal is to help ensure that bus passengers, cyclists, and emergency vehicles will all benefit from increased speeds, ease of travel, and reliability of sustainable connections to key destinations and regional transit connections.

-Culver City has recognized that traffic congestion will continue to rise with the economic growth the city has seen and continues to see.
-Since there is no opportunity to expand the public right-of-way, the City is reimagining the street to move those traveling within and through Culver City more efficiently.
-Move Culver City also explores the various ways the City can encourage multi-mobility opportunities for people to learn how to move safely along our busiest corridors.
+The community has experienced increased traffic congestion that will continue to rise with the city’s economic growth.
+There is no opportunity to expand the public right-of-way, so the City is reimagining the street to move those traveling within and through Culver City more efficiently.
+MOVE Culver City also explores the various ways the City can encourage a variety of mobility opportunities for people to learn how to move safely along our busiest corridors.

 What are the primary goals of the project?

-The overarching goal is to make Culver City’s roadways safer and more efficient by prioritizing high-capacity options such as transit, walking, and bicycling and leveraging transit investments such as the Expo (E) Line.
+The overarching goal is to make Culver City’s roadways safer and more efficient by prioritizing high-capacity options such as transit, walking, and bicycling and leveraging transit investments such as the E-Line.
 The City Council is directing this bold, visionary change as a first step in solving this issue.